Pencil Grips & Adaptive Pencils

 Pencil weights help with improving pressure or decreasing shakiness.
 These are anchored in place by rubber stoppers so you can place the weight where you want it.

-These pencils are a good option for kids who can't master the traditional tripod grasp or use other grips successfully.
+Twist n Write pencils are a good option for kids who can't master the traditional tripod grasp or use other grips successfully.
 They look different but work well.

 Crossover grips have a soft squishy feel that kids like.
 They work well for both left-handed and righted-handed students.
 They help keep fingers where they should be and promote general pencil control.